davidcralph/bc950-aitracking/README.md

 ## About
 This project allows you to have the ConferenceCam follow your face when using it as a webcam.

-## Requirements
+## Requirements (for Building)
-* OpenCV Face Detector pb and pbtxt
-* Built copies of "PTZDevice.dll" and "DirectShowLib-2005.dll" from https://github.com/shanselman/Logitech-BCC950-PTZ-Lib
+* MSBuild
+* .NET Framework 4.x
+* Python 3.10

+## Installation (for Building)
+1. Clone the repository
+2. Run ``build_lib.bat`` to get a copy of the PTZ Library
+3. Run ``download_model.ps1`` to get the OpenCV models
+4. Install the requirements from ``requirements.txt``
+5. See usage

 ## Usage
-Place the DLL and OpenCV files in the program directory and run ``tracker.py``.
+Run ``tracker.py``.
 Be sure your ConferenceCam is in the **default** position else a lot of motor clicking will occur.
 I'm not responsible for any broken cameras!
+You can reset your camera position by plugging it in again or with Logitech Camera Settings.

 ## Future Ideas
 * Track body and other things